Unfortunately, hit and run accidents happen far too often in Florida.

 The real issue with these types of cases comes down to insurance coverage for both the defendant and the injured party.
 Florida currently does not require drivers to carry bodily injury insurance coverage (BI).
 Florida does require all drivers to carry $10,000 in personal injury protection insurance (PIP) and $10,000 in property insurance coverage.
 Unfortunately, the Florida Legislature cares more for automobile property coverage than it does for the people injured inside those vehicles.
 The purpose of PIP is that the first $10,000 of your medical treatment after an accident is covered by your own automobile insurance, regardless of who is at fault for the accident.
 If the defendant driver does have BI insurance, then any medical treatment and pain and suffering should be attached to that coverage if they are at fault.

 Sadly, all too often accidents such as these do not provide enough coverage to fully compensate the injured parties.
 I oftentimes have clients come in and say they have “full coverage” only to find out that they do not.
 Please consult an attorney if you are unsure what coverage you have.
 If the person at fault in your accident does not have BI coverage, then you must go after them personally for any recovery (which in my experience is unlikely because if they have low coverage they almost always have no personal assets to go after).
-Also, if the at-fault party does not have enough BI coverage to fully compensate your injuries, you are stuck in the same situation as mentioned before.
-This is why I always advise people to purchase uninsured or underinsured motorist coverage (UM/UIM) for your vehicles.
+Also, if the at-fault party does not have enough BI coverage to fully compensate for your injuries, you are stuck in the same situation as mentioned before.
+This is why I always advise people to purchase uninsured or underinsured motorist coverage (UM/UIM) for their vehicles.

 UM/UIM coverage kicks in when the at-fault party in your accident either has no BI coverage or an inadequate amount of coverage to compensate you for your injuries.
 UM/UIM coverage is purchased through your own automobile insurance company.
 I always recommend that people purchase at least $100,000 in UM/UIM coverage if they can afford it.
 Your UM/UIM coverage may also be “stacked” with other vehicles you own under the same policy.
 For example, if you have a $100,000 UM/UIM stacked policy with two vehicles under that policy, you now have $200,000 in coverage.
 While this option does cost more, it is worthwhile to consider it to provide you with adequate coverage.
 Please consult with your insurance agent about these possibilities.